 Interactive Hypnosis Methods

-The hypnotic techniques identified also allow direct and precise information coming from the unconscious, without the need for interpretation from the therapist.
+The hypnotic techniques identified allow to have direct and precise information coming from the unconscious, without the need for interpretation from the therapist.
 This is a very relevant aspect of this specific therapy.
-Often in psychology, patients tend to express themselves by using their unconscious, which it is not often the real representation of the reality – This requires the therapist to read and define which are the involuntary messages that the patients want to express.
-With the Interactive Hypnosis there is an effective dialogue allowing the unconscious to give the exact name that the therapist aims at identifying (a specific fear, a desirable goal, etc.).
+Often in psychology, one speaks improperly of dialogue with the unconscious, as a reading and an interpretation of the involuntary messages of the person – This requires the therapist to read and define which are the involuntary messages that the patients want to express.
+With the Interactive Hypnosis there is an effective dialogue to the point that the unconscious is able to spell out to give the exact name that it is considered necessary to identify (a specific fear, a desirable goal, etc.).

 Method with different forms of levitation